davidgiven/cowgol/README.md

+(This is a placeholder document which will be replaced ASAP.)

 This is just a few simple notes on using the compiler prototype.
 You don't need any other bits of Cowgol --- tinycowc is completely standalone.